Kalam Vellum: Production

 In January 1970, several months after the release of his first film as a producer (Pennai Vazha Vidungal, August 1969), M. Karnan began pre-production on his directorial debut, Kalam Vellum.
+K. R. Vatsala initially shot for the role of Jaishankar's sister, which later went to Usharani.

 Soundtrack

 The soundtrack was composed by Shankar–Ganesh, with lyrics by Kannadasan.

 Release and reception

 Kalam Vellum was released on 11 September 1970.
 The Indian Express called it a "hotchpotch of all the adventure films that have come in Tamil and English movies that have been imported".